Ancestors: The Humankind Odyssey: Reception

 The game received mixed reviews from critics according to review aggregator Metacritic.

 Destructoid enjoyed the use of the evolution in the title, and how it prompted players to explore and use items in unique ways, "The evolution mechanic encourages you to use every type of tool in every conceivable way and leave no area of interest unexplored, which is great".
 While criticizing the progression as obtuse, IGN liked the visuals, writing, "Animations are a highlight, and the way they move and interact feels lifelike and authentic".
 PC Gamer felt that the controls were unnecessarily difficult to use, "When I want to use my senses to investigate something, I need to stop moving completely.
 Then I need to make sure I'm not close to any rock, stick, plant, or food item or I'll get the prompt to interact with that item instead of the prompts to use my senses".

 Game Informer appreciated the game's scope, but was frustrated with the repetition present in Ancestors' gameplay, "Sharpening that stick for the 20th time is little more than a chore.
 An overwhelming sense of tedium sets in".
-Polygon liked the long form progression of the title, "death isn’t a tragic event in Ancestors; it’s an inevitability, and it will come sooner the more I try to stretch my understanding of the world around me.
+Polygon liked the long form progression of the title, "death isn't a tragic event in Ancestors; it's an inevitability, and it will come sooner the more I try to stretch my understanding of the world around me.
 Then, in the next generation, my clan will understand a little more, and will be able to stretch even further".

 The game was nominated for "Best International Indie Game" at the Pégases Awards 2020.

-The game had sold 1.5 million copies by April 2023 and a reached 2 million sold copies by April 2024.
+The game had sold 1.5 million copies by April 2023 and a reached 2 million copies by April 2024.